topasmc/topas-docs/getting-started/citation.rst

 Perl J, Shin J, Schumann J, Faddegon B, Paganetti H. TOPAS: an innovative proton Monte Carlo platform for research and clinical applications.
 Med Phys.
 2012; 39(11):6818-37.

+To discover the Geant4 version used by a specific version of TOPAS, please consult the :ref:`history`.

 Here is a BibTeX entry to aid use within LaTeX: